 There is growing demand for cells by Lithium Ion battery integrators who are building systems for energy storage.
-Electrovaya Litarion expects to build a growing business on selling cells
+Electrovaya expects to build a growing business from selling cells through to complete system.
+Our competitive advantage of high cycle life, safety and long life energy storage positions us well for growth.